bavelsoft/schmoperties/README.md

 The myBarField field will be injected just like with regular dependency injection, except that its value is coming from the configuration file, and not from a dependency provider in code.
+Currently Guice and Dagger2 are supported.

 ## Fields that generally don't change in each environment
 ### Example